philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 A more mathy thing to do is consider all finite vector spaces.

+It'd be nice to attack it at the level of Linear Algerba done right <https://linear.axler.net/> Or Halmos Finite Dimensional Vector Spaces.

+Could go totally axiomatic

 Lists seemed somewhat natural, but actually were a bit awkward.

 A universe to work in for finite dimensional algebra is using `Z >> R == ArraySort(IntSort(), RealSort())` as a vector space.
 This has all finite dimensional subspaces in it.